AriFordsham/GHCWiki/phabricator.md

 - Push it upstream - Phabricator will then close the branch for you as it will see the differential revision notifier in the commit.

+If you dislike the rather verbose commit messages created by Phabricator, you can run `git rebase -i origin/master` before pushing and use the `reword` command on each commit.

 You're done!

 ### Audit: post-commit code review